-We are happy to announce our first fall golf lessons program!
-This program is open to kids in 4th grade and older and will consist of 4 one hour lessons and a two hour playing lesson where kids will play on the course with instructor assistance.
+We are happy to announce a continuance of our golf lessons only program!
+This program is open to kids in 3rd grade and older and will consist of 4 one hour lessons and a two hour playing lesson where kids will play on the course with instructor assistance.
 Participation in the summer DYA golf league is not required to participate in this program.

-Players of all skill levels are welcome and the lessons take place at the Golf Club of Dublin.
+Players of all skill levels are welcome and lessons take place at Golf Club of Dublin.

 Cost is $95 and includes four one hour lessons and a 2 hour playing lesson.